asyncapi/java-template/README.md

 ```
 ### JMS Template Tutorial
-For complete instructions on generating the Java and subsequently using it to send messages with MQ, please see the template specific [Tutorial](./template/TUTORIAL.md).
+For complete instructions on generating the Java and subsequently using it to send messages, please see the template specific [Tutorial](./template/TUTORIAL.md).

 ## Template configuration